cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 ```

 * name: The display name for the application
 * password: The value for the password credential associated with the application that will be valid for one year by default.
-This is your **CLIENT-SECRET**.
+This is your **CLIENT_SECRET**.
 Please note it down for later use.
 * home-page: The URL to the application homepage.
 You can use a faked URL here.
 * Identifier-uris: The comma-delimitied URIs that identify the application.
 You can use a faked URL here.